juanifioren/django-oidc-provider/DOC.md

 `str`.
 Default is `/accounts/login/`.

 ##### OIDC_AFTER_USERLOGIN_HOOK
 OPTIONAL.
+A string with the location of your function.
 Provide a way to plug into the process after the user has logged in, typically to perform some business logic.

 Default is:
 ```python